Chart Color Schemes

 Withcott features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 83.5% of all households, including 43.4% couples with children, 30.4% couples without children, and 8.8% single parent families.
-Non-family households account for the remaining 16.5%, with lone person households at 14.7% and group households comprising 1.8%.
-The median household size is 2.9 people, larger than the Rest of Qld average of 2.5.
+Family households account for 83.5% of all households, including 43.4% couples with children, 30.4% couples without children, and 8.8% single parent families.
+Non-family households constitute the remaining 16.5%, with lone person households at 14.7% and group households comprising 1.8%.
+The median household size is 2.9 people, which exceeds the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households